 Your child has the right to learn and develop in safe and respectful environments, including your home.
-If you’re unhappy with the way an NDIS service provider or support worker is treating you, your child or your family in your home, you have options:
+If you’re unhappy with the way an NDIS provider or support worker is treating you, your child or your family in your home, you have options:

 - Explain to the NDIS provider or worker why a family-centred approach is important to you.